MilkeySUFC/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ### Running the tests

-Run the test file using the command:
+From the VM tournament directory, run the test file using the command:

 	`python tournament_test.py`